Ayushimodi129/Preeclampsia/README.md

 # Preeclampsia
 This is medical based project.
-Pre-eclampsia is an abnormality Observed in 5% of pregnant women.
+Pre-eclampsia is an abnormality Observed in 15% of pregnant women.
 When diagnosed, it can turn out to be fatal.
+Other symptoms include - prematured deliveries.
 The research began a few months ago.
 The first process is collecting data.
 The collection of 100+ real world samples is completed.